RealKareemAnees/API-Security-in-Action/Readme.md

 this chapter, you’ll learn the difference between discretionary and mandatory access control and how to protect APIs with OAuth2 scopes.

+**Oauth is very good for confedentail clients and APIs, most public clients doesnt really need to use Oauth**

 ## Scoped Tokens

 insteaad of giving someuser or somexternal thirdparty the e-mail and password with good sake and love trust for doing only specific action, let's instead give them a token that only allow them to do only this action